simpledotorg/container-deployment/doc/RUNBOOK.md

 ### Sri Lanka DC SSH

 To establish an SSH connection to the virtual machines (VMs) located in the Sri Lanka data center, you must utilize a jump host due to the data center's restriction of allowing only a single public IP to initiate connections.
-Follow these steps to set up your environment:

 - **Add Your SSH Keys to the Jump Host**: Initially, you need to register your SSH keys with the jump host.
 You can do this by editing the SSH configuration file located [here](../ansible/group_vars/sri_lanka_production_jumpbox/vars.yml).